Ediforce44/TBOI-Mod-BetterVoiding/README.md

     local function voiding()
         local consumablesForVoiding = BetterVoiding.betterVoiding(exampleBVIID)
         for cons, dist in pairs(consumablesForVoiding)
-            Do what your voiding item does
+            --Do what your voiding item does
         end
     end